ntd/xsettings/README.md

 There are only 5 public functions.

 - `XSettings xsettings_new(const char *file)`<br>
-  This must be called before any other API.
-It requires the name of the file to be mapped and it is not needed to exist, e.g. you can create a new file by calling `xsettings_reset()`.
+  It must be called before any other function, passing the name of the file to be mapped.
+If that file does not exist, it can be created by a subsequent `xsettings_reset()` call.
 The resulting opaque pointer must be freed with `xsettings_free()` when done.
 - `void xsettings_free(XSettings xsettings)`<br>
-  No other XSettings APIs should be called after.
+  No other *XSettings* function should be called after.
 - `UA_StatusCode xsettings_reset(XSettings xsettings)`<br>
-  It creates the file to be mapped (or overwrite it) using the default values specified by the schema.
+  It creates the file to be mapped (or overwrites it) using the default values specified in `xsettings-schema.h`.
 - `UA_StatusCode xsettings_dump(XSettings xsettings)`<br>
   It dumps to stdout the contents of the mapped file.
-The format used is purposedly compatible with `xsettings-schema.h`, so you can easily overwrite it to e.g. update the default values.
+The format is purposedly compatible with `xsettings-schema.h`, so you can easily overwrite it to e.g. update the default values.
 - `UA_StatusCode xsettings_register(XSettings xsettings, UA_Server *opcua, UA_NodeId folder)`<br>
-  The real meat of this project: mmap() the file (so it must exists) and register all fields found in your schema as [data source](https://www.open62541.org/doc/1.3/server.html#data-source-callback) variables under `folder`.
+  The real meat of this project: mmap() the file (so it must exists!) and register all fields found in your schema as [data source](https://www.open62541.org/doc/1.3/server.html#data-source-callback) variables under the `folder` node.

 Building the demo
 -----------------